 His environmental work includes defending companies and directors charged in respect of large-scale and high-profile pollution incidents (land, watercourse and offshore), permitting offences, waste escapes and licence infringements.
 He has considerable experience in fisheries cases.
 His recent work includes representing major utility companies, chemical storage facility operators, manufacturing companies prosecuted for discharges leading to pollution incidents, leisure companies and research laboratories.

-He has lectured on various aspects of environmental prosecutions including the impact of the Sentencing Council’s ‘Definitive Guideline’ in respect of sentencing environmental offences post July 2014.
+He has lectured on various aspects of environmental prosecutions including the impact of the Sentencing Council’s ‘Definitive Guideline’ in respect of sentencing very large organisations for environmental offences.

 - Defending companies charged in respect of large scale and repeated pollution of waterways;

 - Cases involving large petrol, diesel and chemical spillages / escapes;

 - Cases concerning breaches of permits or disposals without permits;